Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 Details on this `CallExplanation` [transformation by the Power-Assert compiler plugin](#function-declarations) will be explored later in this proposal.

-## Existing Behavior
+## Maintained Behavior

-If you are worried that the ability for the Power-Assert compiler plugin to generate a compile-time `String` diagram is being removed, worry not!
+If you are worried that the ability for the Power-Assert compiler plugin to support functions which take a `String` or `() -> String` diagram is being removed, worry not!
 The compiler plugin will continue to accept fully-qualified function names as configuration for functions which are not annotated with `@PowerAssert`.
 In fact, this behavior is being improved as well: by using `CallExplanation` to generate a diagram at runtime, we can improve the diagram rendering dramatically by changing the layout of the diagram based on the results of each intermediate expression.

 Details on this new `String` diagram [transformation by the Power-Assert compiler plugin](#string-message-calls) will be explored later in this proposal.